 - Make sure the students understand that the key notion of “transformation” is about repurposing and context, not about changes to the actual material used.

-Using Fair Use in the Classroom
+Relying on Fair Use in Classroom Teaching

 When can you depend on fair use in your classroom teaching?
 Here’s some help: